How to adopt a cat

 - You can take the cat / kittens home that day, or you can arrange to collect them on another day

-- Please note we only take forward the first two home visits for any cat you choose, and then we follow up on others once we have pursed the first two enquiries, due to getting lots of enquiries, we have to be following this procedure now due to preventing too many upset people.
+- Please note we only take forward the first two home visits for any cat you choose, and then we follow up on others once we have pursued the first two enquiries.
+Due to getting lots of enquiries, we have to follow this procedure, to prevent too many upset people.

 When you are ready to take your cat home with you, you will be asked to sign a simple adoption form.
 If you are adopting a kitten you will need to sign an agreement to have him/her neutered at the appropriate time.
 All our adult cats are neutered prior to rehoming.